jupytercon/jupytercon2025-developingextensions/04-materials/01-exploring-extensions.md

 Extensions that run in the JupyterLab frontend (i.e. the user's browser), which means it can change anything about the appearance of JupyterLab and provide new {term}`widgets <widget>` for display and/or interactions.

+These are sometimes referred to as "lab extensions".

+**Frontend extensions are written in JavaScript or TypeScript**.

 Examples: